AntonioFalcaoJr/Benchmark/README.md

 Sometimes, you just need to check whether a collection is empty or null to skip execution.
 But how expensive is that?

-This very simple benchmark tested some ways to do this:
+This simple benchmark tested some ways to do this:

 ## Scenarios